What is the full form of NSDL?

 NSDL headquartered is located in Mumbai, India.
 It intends to help investors and brokers who use innovative and effective new technologies in the nation’s capital market.

-- NSDL was founded on 8 November 1996 to facilitate digital securities trading and settlement following the implementation of the Depositories Act, 1996.
+- NSDL was founded in August 1996 to facilitate digital securities trading and settlement following the implementation of the Depositories Act, 1996.

 - It is a growing platform to transfer ownership of securities via the straightforward transfer of accounts without involving in the documentation.